Chromista

-Chromista as a biological kingdom was created by the British biologist Thomas Cavalier-Smith in 1981 to differentiate some protists from typical protozoans and plants.
-According to Cavalier-Smith, the kingdom originally included only algae, but his later analysis indicated that many protozoa also belong to the new group.
-As of 2018, the kingdom is as diverse as kingdoms Plantae and Animalia, consisting of eight phyla.
+Chromista as a taxon was created by the British biologist Thomas Cavalier-Smith in 1981 to distinguish the stramenopiles, haptophytes, and cryptophytes.
+According to Cavalier-Smith, the kingdom originally consisted mostly of photosynthetic eukaryotes (algae), but he later brought many heterotrophs (protozoa) into the proposed group.
+As of 2022, the kingdom was nearly as diverse as the kingdoms Plantae and Animalia, consisting of nine phyla.
 Notable members include marine algae, potato blight, dinoflagellates, Paramecium, the brain parasite Toxoplasma, and the malarial parasite Plasmodium.